 As we drove in to the national park, we were amazed by our surroundings right away.
 So as soon as we saw a lookout spot on the side of the road, we pulled over to take some photo’s.
 Then THE BEST THING EVER happened, as we were welcomed by two cute -but cheeky- Kea birds!
 Is it weird to get so excited over two alpine parrots?
 Maybe.
 Do we care?
 In kiwi slang: yeah nah.

-Justin started feeding them some crackers (Polly did in fact, want a cracker) and soon after that they were all over our car.
+Before we knew it they were all over our car.
 Kea are a parrot found only in the mountains of the South Island.
 They’re insanely intelligent, inquisitive and resourceful- qualities that are pretty cool but can also be very annoying.
 Kea are known for wrecking cars and tearing up tents, and they keep going until they’ve had ALL your food.
 Luckily the ones we met weren’t annoying at all, just a lot of fun to see them play around.

 After our Kea encounter we spent our time driving around the national park and doing some walks.
 One of them being the walk up to the base of the ‘Devils Punchbowl’ waterfall.
 Devils Punchbowl is a 131 metre fall that, thanks to the heavy rainfall, looked extra spectacular this day.